SD9023/KPMG-Data-Analytics-Virtual-Internship/README.md

 # KPMG-Data-Analytics-Virtual-Internship
-During this program, you will get the opportunity to step into the shoes of a KPMG team member and complete tasks that replicate the work that our Data Analytics team does every day.
-You’ll learn key skills in: Data Analysis, Customer Segmentation, Data Dashboards, and more
+During this KPMG Virtual Internship program, I got an opportunity to step into the shoes of a KPMG team member as a Data Analyst and replicated the tasks completed every day.
+It helped to build skills and experience on data analysis, Customer Segmentation, Data Dashboards, and problem solving.